copyleft-next/copyleft-next/CONTRIBUTING.md

 Public Source Locations
 =======================

-Gitorious (https://gitorious.org/copyleft-next) is now the centralized location of source for this project.
+[github.com/richardfontana/copyleft-next][] is now the centralized location of source for this project.

 Mailing List
 ============

-You can subscribe to the copyleft-next mailing list here: http://lists.fedorahosted.org/mailman/listinfo/copyleft-next/
+You can subscribe to the copyleft-next mailing list at: http://lists.fedorahosted.org/mailman/listinfo/copyleft-next/

 IRC